 Seniors of all ages and physical situations can benefit from regular strength training.
 Fran, 69, of Charlotte, NC, literally stumbled into the benefits of strength training.
-Years ago, she tripped over a bedspread and twisted her knee badly enough to need a doctor's care.
+Years ago, she tripped over a bedspread and twisted her knee badly enough to need medical attention.
 During rehab, she was given a set of weight-based exercises to help strengthen her leg muscles and speed her recovery.
-Fran has always been active, but she noticed a distinct improvement after following the new regimen.
+Fran had always been active, but she noticed an improvement after following the new regimen.

 As Fran experienced, strength training can boost your health in many ways.
 Some examples include: